centreon/centreon-documentation/cloud/getting-started/architecture.md

 ## Centreon CIAM

 * The [CIAM](../ciam/ciam.md) has a user interface that is separate from the central server's.
-* Before you can use Centreon Cloud, you need to configure your platform in the CIAM, and invite your users to your platform.
+* Before you can use Centreon Cloud, you need to configure your organization in the CIAM, and invite your users to your platform.